Skip to Main Content

 Step 4: Evaluate your results

-Step 5: Manage your sources
+Step 5: Manage your references

 Schulich Librarians